Scotland's Local Environmental Quality Seminar 2025

 Session one

-Workshop 1 - Changing behaviours through targeted campaigns
+Changing behaviours through targeted campaigns

-Emma Glencross, Keep Scotland Beautiful
+Emma Glencross, Senior Officer, Campaigns and Interventions, Keep Scotland Beautiful

 The specific litter problem, including the behaviours, demographics and sources, varies across the country.